microbus-io/fabric/docs/tech/codegen.md

 The `intermediate` directory (and package) defines the `Intermediate` and the `Mock`.
 The `Intermediate` serves as the base of the microservice via anonymous inclusion and in turn extends the [`Connector`](../structure/connector.md).
 The `Mock` is a mockable stub of the microservices that can be used in [integration testing](./integrationtesting.md) when a live version of the microservice cannot.

-`integration-gen_test.go` is a testing harness that that facilitates the implementation of integration tests, which are expected to be implemented in `integration_test.go`
+`integration-gen_test.go` is a testing harness that facilitates the implementation of integration tests, which are expected to be implemented in `integration_test.go`

 The `resources` directory is a place to put static files to be embedded (linked) into the executable of the microservice.
 Templates, images, scripts, etc. are some examples of what can potentially be embedded.

 `service-gen.go` primarily includes the function to create a `NewService`.
-It may also alias the config initializers of the `Intermediate` and its `With` function, if appropriate.

 `service.go` is where application developers are expected to introduce the business logic of the microservice. `service.go` implements `Service`, which extends `Intermediate` as mentioned earlier.
 Most of the tools that a microservice needs are available through the receiver `(svc *Service)` which points to the `Intermediate` and by extension the `Connector`.
 It include the methods of the `Connector` as well as type-specific methods defined in the `Intermediate`.